-Due to COVID-19, we are suspending in person tutoring at the moment, but are continuing with virtual tutoring.
-We hope public spaces will be open by June 2020 to have our in-person training for new tutors.
+Due to COVID-19, we are suspending in person tutoring at the moment, but are continuing with remote and virtual tutoring.
+We will have a virtual training for new tutors in August.
+Once it is safe, we hope to return to in-person tutoring at this site.

 As a tutor, work one-on-one with an immigrant or new citizen and provide English literacy lessons along with cultural mentoring.